LVR Rules and LVR Restrictions

 You are going to sleep that night with the confidence you have everything set up correctly and a fair interest rate. you discover you can buy that extra property – it could be the catalyst you’ve been hoping for.

 So don’t waste time wondering ‘what if’.
 The Mortgage Advisers at mhq.co.nz are friendly, approachable and knowledgeable.
-Book a time to talk to someone and get the advice you need.
+Have a look through the mortgage advisers available to you.

 What is the bloody point anyway?

 Financial Freedom!
 Most Kiwis will never have a system in place that delivers consistent income without much effort.
 If you want to have passive income that supports and enhances your lifestyle, especially as you get closer to retirement each day.
-A few property investments bought well, will improve your life because of you.
+A few property investments bought well, will improve your life.